sammich/PegaStudioPro/README.md

 ## Available versions

-The component is available in two streams based on your platform version:
+The component is available in downloads based on your platform version:

+- Infinity 8.6
-- Infinity 8.8 or earlier (pre-Infinity '23)
+- Infinity 8.8 and earlier (pre-Infinity '23)
-- Infinity '23 and later
+- Infinity 23 and later

 Download the file indicated by the version here (`08` = 8.8 and earlier, `23` = '23 and later)